Fiscal Sustainability Plan

 Applications for the Fiscal Sustainability Taskforce have closed.

-The City Manager has created an advisory taskforce for this project that will learn more about the financial forecast, deliberate budget strategies, and develop a recommended approach for resolving the City's projected structural deficit.
+The City Manager created an advisory taskforce for this project that learned about the financial forecast, deliberated budget strategies, and developed a recommended approach.

-The taskforce will meet through the summer and present their recommendations on the final Fiscal Sustainability Plan to the City Manager and City Council in the fall.
+The taskforce met through the summer and presented their recommendations to the City Manager and City Council on September 19, 2023.

 Meeting Materials